14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 Divya started the presentation by giving an overview on Responsive Web Design.

-> The current tools today are not sufficient to address Responsive Web Design.
+> "The current tools today are not sufficient to address Responsive Web Design."

 During the talk she mentioned how she was using Photoshop layer comps as a presentation tool and showed off some useful improvements that are getting in such as [Column Guide Layouts](http://blogs.adobe.com/jkost/2014/10/new-guide-layout-and-new-guide-from-shape-in-photoshop-cc.html) for grid design and [Smart Object Links](https://helpx.adobe.com/photoshop/how-to/photoshop-linked-smart-objects.html) for better maintainability.